Supervisor/supervisor/docs/configuration.rst

   is run as root.  supervisord uses file descriptors liberally, and will enter a failure mode when one cannot be obtained from the OS, so it's useful to be able to specify a minimum value to ensure it doesn't run out of them during execution.
+These limits will be inherited by the managed subprocesses.
 This option is particularly useful on Solaris, which has a low per-process fd limit by default.

   *Default*:  1024